Meet Our Doctors

 Monday–Friday: 8:30 a.m.–5 p.m.

-In the field of dermatology, light energy is especially valuable—especially when customized to a patient’s specific needs.
+In the field of dermatology, light energy is highly valuable—especially when customized to a patient’s specific needs.
 Photodynamic therapy (PDT) is a favorite dermatologist-approved skincare procedure for our Tucson patients from the Green Valley, Sierra Vista, and Saddlebrooke, AZ, areas.
 This light-based procedure uses powerful red light to clear acne and also reduce some signs of sun damage.

 PDT with the BF-RhodoLED device is appropriate for many people and can be used to treat a number of skin conditions.
 You might be a candidate for treatment with PDT if you’re bothered by:

 - Actinic keratoses on your face or scalp

 During your consultation with Dr. Orlick, you’ll discuss your own personal medical history to determine whether PDT is likely to be safe and effective for you.